cfsengineering/CEASIOMpy/doc/source/user_guide/modules/AeroFrame/index.rst

     :target: https://aeroframe.readthedocs.io/
     :alt: AeroFrame example

     Wing deformations in a pull-up maneuver.
-Aerodynamics computed with the vortex-lattice method (VLM) and the structural repsonse with a beam FEM model (image from [Dett19]_).
+In the shown case, aerodynamics were computed with the vortex-lattice method (VLM) and the structural repsonse with a beam FEM model (image from [Dett19]_).

 Installation
 ------------